nikitasmen/CarDb/README.md

 - Search functionality by model name
 - Import support for external data files
 - URL opening for additional information (double-click More Info cell)

+### Flet Interface

+The Flet interface provides a modern, web-based GUI with similar functionality to the PyQt5 GUI, including adding, viewing, and searching for car entries.

 ### CLI Interface